moliver28/research-handbook/content/handbook/resellers/partner-enablement/_index.md

 - [GitLab Partner Demos](https://gitlab.com/gitlab-partner-demos) (Project Catalog)
   - Public group containing demo projects developed by the GitLab Partner SA team for use with and by our partners
 - [GitLab POV Handbook Page](/handbook/solutions-architects/tools-and-resources/pov/)
-  - This handbook page is a great resource and link aggregation point for resources to conduct POVs
+  - This handbook page is a great resource and link aggregation point for resources to conduct Proof Of Values (POVs).
 - [The GitLab Demo Page](/handbook/solutions-architects/demonstrations/) (Handbook)
   - Good reference material for general purpose demos the same way GitLab SA's do it.
 - [Ultimate GitOps Workshop](https://guided-explorations.gitlab.io/workshops/gitlab-for-eks/) (Workshop Guide)